 The user has now established that data exists in their area of interest.
 They can then proceed to the next step of identifying specific radargrams.

-- Download the coordinates contained in the folder files CBD filenames info. - Load the CSV-files or shapefiles into a mapping software. - Zoom to the location of Summit Dye-3 Station.
+- Download the coordinates contained in the folder files_CBD_filenames_info. - Load the CSV-files or shapefiles into a mapping software. - Zoom to the location of Dye-3 Station.